stefan-hoeck/idris2-pack/CONTRIBUTING.md

 # Contributing to pack

 Contributions are highly welcome!
-To help new contributor find their way around the codebase and understand, how *pack* is implemented, this document provides a source map and some details about the structure of the `$HOME/.pack` directory.
+To help new contributors navigate the codebase and understand how
+*pack* is implemented, this document provides a source map and some details about the directory layout of pack and its managed libraries.

 ## General Recommendations